 Are there treatments than can help lessen menopause symptoms?

-Hormone therapy is a hormone medicine which decreases or stops hot flushes and night sweats which some women have at menopause.
+Hormone therapy is a hormone medicine which decreases or stops hot flushes and night sweats which some people have at menopause.
 Hormone therapy comes in pills, implants, creams and gels, or patches applied to the skin.

 What is hormone therapy?

-Hormone therapy consists of either oestrogen only or a combined therapy of oestrogen and progestogen.
+Hormone therapy consists of either oestrogen-only or a combined therapy of oestrogen and progestogen.